2019 J. Lohr Estates Falcon's Perch Pinot Noir

-The 2018 J. Lohr Estates Falcon’s Perch showcases the best of cool climate Monterey County Pinot Noir.
-Wild strawberry and sage on the nose are followed by bright rhubarb, camphor and dried cherry on the finish.
+The 2019 J. Lohr Estates Falcon’s Perch showcases the best of cool climate Monterey County Pinot Noir.
+Varietal strawberry, soy, and sagebrush on the nose are followed by camphor, dried cherry, and black tea on the finish.

 — Steve Peck, director of winemaking